Skip to Content

 I Cruised on P&O’s Iona and Ventura – Here’s How They Compare

-When cruise lines advertise their cruises it’s most likely that you’ll see the newest and most exciting cruise ships.
-The majority of cruise ships owned by the major cruise lines are over 10 years old, with many being over 20 years old.
+The majority of cruise ships owned by the major cruise lines are over ten years old, with many over twenty years old.
+P&O’s Ventura was built in 2007, and Iona was built in 2020.

-What I wanted to know after disembarking my cruise on Iona was did I enjoy this cruise because of the cruise line or because of the exciting new ship, if I cruised on an older smaller ship from the same cruise line, would I enjoy it as much or would I feel ripped off that the older ship didn’t have everything that the larger ship did.
+If I cruised on an older, smaller ship from the same cruise line, would I enjoy it as much? would I feel ripped off that the older ship didn’t have everything that the larger ship did?

 There were actually differences between the two that I had never considered, such as differences in the way the formal night dress codes were enforced, but more about that later.

-To find out how the ships compare I booked a cruise P&O’s Ventura, she was built back in 2007 and is just over half the size of Iona in terms of gross tonnage.
+To find out how the ships compare I booked a cruise on P&O’s Ventura, she was built back in 2007 and is just over half the size of Iona in terms of gross tonnage.

-I had heard that the cabins onboard Ventura were, to put it nicely, ‘dated’ and I didn’t know if I would enjoy the cruise as much with less choice of restaurants and entertainment.
+I had heard that the cabins onboard Ventura were – to put it nicely, ‘dated’ – and I didn’t know if I would enjoy the cruise as much with less choice of restaurants and entertainment.

 P&O’s Iona and Ventura Have Very Different Atriums

-It very much felt like a fancy hotel and you could tell that everything onboard was new.
+It felt very much like a fancy hotel, and you could tell that everything onboard was new.

 p&o iona main atrium central staircases and seating